 Cannabidiol (CBD) is another prevalent cannabinoid found in the cannabis plant.
 The significant difference between CBD and THC comes down to the psychoactive effect.

 Both compounds work by communicating with receptors.
 However, unlike THC, CBD does not bind to the CB receptors making CBD non-psychoactive.
 Since CBD does not bind directly to ECS receptors, it does not stimulate them as THC does to create the well-known “high” feeling.
 By influencing your ECS receptors indirectly, CBD restores homeostasis (or balance) in the body without psychoactive effect.
 What makes CBD special is that it has the ability to interact with several receptors in the brain.
-For example, CBD also communicates with serotonin receptors, particularly the 5-HT1A receptor, which is believed to help with anxiety.
+For example, CBD also communicates with serotonin receptors, particularly the 5-HT1A receptor, which may explain why it can help with temporary stress.

 In 1998, Mechoulam suggested that cannabis affects people through a combination of compounds, namely CBD and THC, in specific proportions that convey different effects.
 Since then, further research and theory have evolved this concept to include other compounds the plant produces, like terpenes or flavonoids.
 Imagine the effect as music, THC controls the volume, the other cannabinoids control the equalizer, and the terpenes are the genre of music.
 It can be fast and stimulating, calm, and relaxing, make you feel happy, introspective, or just plain silly.
 The choice is up to you!